 - 1 teaspoon honey

-- Using a spice or coffee grinder, grind porcini mushrooms into a fine dust.
-Add this and remaining rub ingredients into a bowl.
-To prepare injection, combine wet ingredients plus 2 teaspoons rub mixture.
+- Combine rub ingredients into a bowl.
+Set aside.
+To prepare injection, marinade ingredients with 2 teaspoons rub mixture.

 - Using meat syringe, inject marinade mixture into several sections of the roast.
 Wipe away any marinade that may have spilled out.
 Tie roast with kitchen twine, and then apply porcini dry rub to the surface of the roast.